ehealthinnovation/techtest-android/README.md

 If you choose to make direct REST calls instead of using the HAPI library, you can start with:

 `GET http://fhirtest.uhn.ca/baseDstu3/Patient?_format=json&name:missing=false&birthdate:missing=false`

-## The Assignment:

-#### Your job is to create a basic Android health application that does the following core tasks.
-You may use the included HAPI library, or any other REST+JSON solution of your choice:

-Begin by cloning this repo.
-We've configured a skeleton project for you in the `/android` folder.

-1. Download the 10 most recently updated patients from the test server.
-  * Just as a note, patient objects are complicated...ignore all the fields you do not need when you pull the data from the server.
-Don't create a tonne of POJOs to cover every field when you download the patient object.
-2. Display a list of these patients to the user, by name.
-3. Allow the user to view the given/family name, gender, and birthday of a specific patient if they want.
-4. Allow the user to edit the given/family name, gender, and birthday of a specific patient if they want.
-5. Update the modified patient onto the test server.
-6. Upload the project to a public Git code repository so we can clone and look at what you've done.

 ## What are we looking for?